 if you have any questions, about these practices or others, don't hesitate to reach out! my email is email@example.com and i love to chat about bodies :)

-listen to the full interview on the audio coming soon, and stay tuned the last wednesday of the month for "i've got your back" at 8:20(ish) on wtip.org's north shore morning show!
+listen to the full interview here, and stay tuned the last wednesday of the month for "i've got your back" at 8:20(ish) on wtip.org's north shore morning show!